 Keeping Cool In The Summer Heat

-This summer is a scorcher with some parts of the country seeing weekly triple digit temperatures as the norm.
+Keeping Cool In The Summer Heat – Be prepared because this summer will be a scorcher with some parts of the country seeing weekly triple digit temperatures as the norm.
 Keeping yourself cool while also maintaining your truck’s health is of utmost importance.
 Just like cars, trucks can suffer from breakdowns when operating in extreme heat.
 So, what can you do to keep yourself and your truck cool in the face of heat waves?

 Keep Yourself Cool

-According to a study conducted by the Department of Earth and Crime Sciences of San Francisco University, cab temperatures can rise to 29 degrees in just 20 minutes and 43 degrees in 60 minutes.
-This kind of temperature can be unsafe for a trucker and, with most states now posting limits on idling, owner-operators and carriers should consider installing an anti-idling system for air conditioning.
-The cheaper option, of course, would be to find somewhere airconditioned to escape to, but that option isn’t always available especially in more remote areas.
+According to a study conducted by ASU and UC San Diego, a car’s dashboard temperature can rise to 163 degrees in 60 minutes when parked in the sun on a hot summer day!
+This kind of temperature can be unsafe for any driver, and with most states now posting limits on idling, owner-operators and carriers should consider installing an anti-idling system for air conditioning.
+The cheaper option, of course, would be to find somewhere air-conditioned to escape to, but that option isn’t always available especially in more remote areas.

 Stay hydrated with plenty of water (as opposed to caffeinated beverages, which can exacerbate dehydration) and have a small cooler nearby to keep your liquids cold.
 And, be sure to use sunscreen and cover your arms so that you don’t end up with sunburns.
 Trucker’s tans never have and never will be cool.